Of course Mutianyu Great Wall.

 SIMATAI - you'll see this place mentioned in a lot of guide books and backpacker sites.
 There is a popular hike from JINSHANLING to this section.
 Sadly though, Simatai is closed until further notice as the local government is renovating the whole site to turn it into some kind of "hot springs resort".
 Sigh!
 You can still walk from Jinshanling to just over 1/2 way to Simatai.

 GUBEIKOU - JINSHANLING - a good alternative to the above no longer available hike.
 Some sections of the wall are unrestored and crumbling.
 Steep steps and slopes so plenty of energy is needed for this hike.
 Most people with good fitness can complete it though by 5 hours.

 Other sections still accessible easily from Beijing (with private transport) but a bit further away and less visited are JIANKOU and HUANGHUACHENG.
 But my favourite would have to be near the small village of SANCHA a few hours from Beijing...
-Kind of a "secret" and stunningly beautiful place! almost 7 years ago
+Kind of a "secret" and stunningly beautiful place! about 7 years ago

 Mutianyu is great.
 I was there in May, weather was beautiful then.
 I walked all the way up and climbed the stairs to the top of the Wall (as far as i was allowed to go).
 Coming down, i walked as well and i counted the total number of stairs of about 1100 stairs (from just below the wall to the ticket booth at the bottom).
-Took me 3 days to recover from the muscle ache in both my legs. almost 7 years ago
+Took me 3 days to recover from the muscle ache in both my legs. about 7 years ago